Silver Spring Wrongful Death Lawyers

 - Nursing home neglect or abuse

-Various parties may bear liability for a wrongful death, from drivers and product manufacturers to trucking companies, health care providers, nursing homes and property owners.
+Various parties may bear liability for wrongful death, from drivers and product manufacturers to trucking companies, health care providers, nursing homes, and property owners.

 Your attorney must establish your loved one was owed a duty of care by another entity, that duty of care was breached, and the breach was directly connected to your loved one’s fatal injuries.

 Unsure if you may have a case?
 Call today: 301-589-2999.